 Aurora is a freeware 4X space game designed by Steve Walmsley and released in 2004.
 It is constantly being updated and the latest version is V7.1.
+A new version re-written in C# and containing most of the intended V7.2 content was released in April of 2020.

 Originally just a simple program to augment pen and paper space battles and role-playing, it has since evolved to something more, with the game being playable with the addition of AI, and many other features.